FOOD&SPICES

 - maafe, West African chicken in peanut sauce

-Grind or grind the seeds shortly before use, after briefly roasting them.
+Grind or crush the seeds shortly before use, after briefly roasting them first.

-Korarima is a fantastic botanical for your gin and tonic due to its unique aromas.
-With the pleasant sharpness of grain of paradise.
+Korarima's unique aromas make it a fantastic botanical for your gin and tonic, with the pleasant sharpness of paradise grain.

 Features: